Vaughn Grissom Player Props: Braves vs. Padres

 - Grissom hit .291 with six doubles, five home runs and 12 walks.

-- Grissom had a hit in 26 of 43 games a year ago, with multiple hits in 12 of those games.
+- Grissom got a hit in 60.5% of his 43 games last year, with at least two hits in 27.9% of those contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.